Our Distinguished Alumni

 • Rick Pittman ’06 – Executive Director, Vantage Group, Inc.

-• Jeffrey Sanchez ’06 – Massachusetts State Representative (pictured above)
+• Jeffrey Sanchez ’06 – Massachusetts State Representative, Chairman, Ways and Means Committee (pictured above)

 • Sherri Sore ’06 – Field Services Coordinator, Mass.
 Executive Office of Elder Affairs